cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

   Y-coordinate of the point, encoded as 48-byte big-endian integers
 * P-521: A single byte set to 4, followed by the X-coordinate and the Y-coordinate of the point, encoded as 66-byte big-endian integers
-* Curve25519: The standard 32-byte representation of the public key
+* X25519: The standard 32-byte representation of the public key
-* Curve448: The standard 56-byte representation of the public key
+* X448: The standard 56-byte representation of the public key

 Senders and recipients MUST validate KEM inputs and outputs as described in {{kem-ids}}.

-# Hybrid Public Key Encryption
+# Hybrid Public Key Encryption {#hpke}

 In this section, we define a few HPKE variants.
 All variants take a recipient public key and a sequence of plaintexts `pt`, and produce an